benjamincrozat/content/posts/laravel-number-helper.md

 ## Format percentages

 Percentages are everywhere – discounts, statistics, you name it.
-With Laravel's number helper, the `percentage` method renders percentages neatly.
+With Laravel's Number helper, the `percentage` method renders percentages neatly.

 ```php
 $percentage = Number::percentage(75.125, 1);